rust-project-primer/book/src/documentation/readme.md

 - Instructions on how to fetch the code (git clone)
 - Architecture of the project (diagram)
-- Explanation of why the archiecture is the way it is
+- Explanation of why the architecture is the way it is
 - High-level explanation of how the code works
 - Instructions on how to compile the library
 - Instructions on how to run tests: unit tests, integration tests, benchmarks,